 Skip to content

-1. we can use the wmic command to display all the non-standard services running on the system using the following command:
+1. Use wmic to display all non-standard services running on the system:

 Get-WmiObject -class Win32_Service -Property Name,DisplayName,PathName,StartMode | Where {$_.PathName -notlike "C:\Windows\*"} | Select PathName,DisplayName,Name

-1. If you don't have the Sysinternals Suite on your machine, you can download it from the official Microsoft Website.
+1. If you don’t have the Sysinternals Suite, download it from the official Microsoft site.

 systeminfo | findstr /B /C:"System Type"